bfemiano/song_plays_workshop_tutorial/Scala_Spark.md

 This will take the dataset we just falied, condense it to 1 single gzipped TSV file with a header, and write the output to the path we sent into the application defined at `dataset_out_path`.
 The music label companies we transfer these files to like to get a single file, even if it's many gigabytes in length and takes longer to produce.

-We also want to define the unicode character for null to quote, just so we don't accidentally quote any fields that are part of the artist names or track titles.
-This might not be necessary anymore in the latest versions of Spark which don't default to quoting, but it's a habit I've always just kept.
+We also want to define the unicode character `null` as the only quotable character, just so we don't accidentally quote any fields that are part of the artist names or track titles.
+This might not be necessary anymore in the latest versions of Spark, but it's a habit I've always just kept.
 Call me crazy.

 We also want to call our aggregate analysis function and output the resulting dataframe to a Gzipped TSV file with a header too.